 - Eggnog extract: I’m honestly not sure if eggnog extract is available at any big box stores, because I’ve never looked.
 I would guess that it is difficult to find, however.
 I ordered some through Amazon and have included a link below.

-- Tiny pretzels twists: If you prefer, you can most certainly use pretzel rods instead.
+- Tiny pretzel twists: If you prefer, you can most certainly use pretzel rods instead.
 To coat the rods, pour the melted chocolate into a tall narrow glass and dip them so that they are half to three-quarters coated.

 - Sprinkles or decorative sugar: Totally optional, but the perfect finishing touch if you ask me.
-Keep in mind that the additional sugar can make the pretzels quite sweet, so don’t overdo it (unless you want to).
+Keep in mind that the additional sugar can make the pretzels quite sweet, so don’t overdo it (unless you want to!).

 The first step is to melt the white chocolate chips.
 There are two ways you can do this.
 The first option, which is how I do it, is to do so on the stovetop with a saucepan and double broiler.